chisel/ease/README.md

   - `:after`: Runs after the task.
 Can be asynchronous if the callback returns a promise.
   - `:suspend`: Runs after the task was suspended.
 Can be asynchronous if the callback returns a promise.
   - `:error`: Runs after an error has occurred in the task or any of its hooks.
 Can be asynchronous if the callback returns a promise.

+## Job Hooks

+Jobs have hooks identical to tasks, the only difference is the callback arguments in which the `jobName` is not provided.

 ## Example Hammer Configuration